 Some recent studies have shown that many children with ADHD may break down fatty acids differently from others.
 The omega-6 and omega-3 fatty acids are two types of fatty acids, and they are called “essential fats,” or “essential fatty acids” (EFA’s).
 The body cannot make them and they must be obtained from one’s diet.
 One study found that children with low omega-3 fatty acid concentrations display more behavior problems than children with normal levels.
 These same children also exhibited other signs of low fatty acid levels, including thirst, frequent urination, dandruff, and dry skin, all of which can be treated effectively with essential fatty acids.

-Another study examined the fatty acid content of certain cells, taken from children with and without ADHD.
+A study published in 2003 examined the fatty acid content of certain cells, taken from children with and without ADHD.
 The researchers found lower levels of certain omega-3 and omega-6 fatty acids in children with ADHD.
 Children who were given foods that contained the EFA’s they were missing displayed less hyperactivity and generally behaved better than before the study.

 Another link between diet and hyperactivity or misbehavior was reported at a Appleton, Wisconsin alternative high school.
 The school replaced their vending machine and bag lunch program with more nutritious options for breakfast and lunch and with water coolers throughout the school.
 Researchers reported a dramatic improvement in students’ behavior.
 Before the change in diet, students were described as uncontrollable; weapons were brought to class, disruptions were common, and a police officer was on duty at all times during school hours.
 Afterwards, faculty reported that students were able to focus longer, class disruptions dropped, and weapons were no longer seen on school grounds.
 In addition, for several years, the school conducted a one-day experiment, “junk food day,” during which the students ate junk food instead of the usual healthier foods.
 Staff and students agree that junk food day has a negative impact on students’ mood and physical symptoms, and school attendance drops the following day.